 When not travelling abroad Mike enjoys mountaineering in Snowdonia and Scotland.
 In the winter he can often be found ski mountaineering in the Austrian Alps, ice climbing in Italy or enjoying some classic Scottish Winter mountaineering (when conditions allow!).

-Mike is a qualified Summer Mountain Leader, NNAS Tutor, British Nordic Walking Instructor, Leader in Running Fitness and holds a Wilderness First Aid qualification.
-He is currently working towards his Winter Mountain Leader and International Mountain Leader qualifications.
+Mike is a qualified International Mountain Leader, NNAS Tutor, British Nordic Walking Instructor, Leader in Running Fitness and holds a Wilderness First Aid qualification.
+He is currently working towards his Winter Mountain Leader.

 Outdoor activities have been a huge part of Catherine’s life, and she loves sharing these amazing experiences with others.

 Catherine grew up walking and cycling in and around the Lake District.
 However, her adventures don’t stop in the UK.
 She has lived and worked abroad, and has enjoyed many weeks walking all over Europe.
 One of her favourite places to walk is the Azores, Portugal.
 Catherine also enjoys multi-day cycle trips, with the Danube on her wish list to complete.